adamedx/scriptclass/ROADMAP.md

 # ROADMAP for ScriptClass

 ## To-do items -- prioritized
-* Run in CI pipeline
 * Post-refactor clean-up and polish
 * Add documentation to cmdlets
 * General README update
 * Build tools documentation
 * Design documentation
 * Rebase the refactor!
-* Make pstypename not part of class?
-May affect deserialization.
 * Do we need typedobjectbuilder to be factored out of classmanager?
 Should it be scriptobjectbuilder?
 * Should classmanager be typemanager?
 ClassInfo be typeinfo?
 ClassDefinition be typedefinition? classbuilder be typebuilder?
 * Add namespacing to actual types (e.g. a type declared as ComplexNumber becomes ScriptClass.ComplexNumber, or even has a module, e.g. ScriptClass.Module.Complex#).